Krande/terraform_aks_minimum/README.md

 ```

 ## Initialize

-Start by running "make init" in a terminal in the folder
+* Start by running "make init" in a terminal in the folder

-(for windows user, install chocolatey package manager and install GNU Make using "choco install make")
+* After successful initiation run "terraform apply"

-After successful initiation run "terraform apply"
+* lastly to interact with your kubernetes cluster after use (on windows) "set KUBECONFIG=.kubeconfig"

 ### Sources
 * https://docs.microsoft.com/en-us/azure/terraform/terraform-create-k8s-cluster-with-tf-and-aks